bensooraj/webScraping_twitterSentimentAnalysis/README.md

-# Edureka Python Project Documentation -	Ben Sooraj M
+# Edureka Python Project Documentation

 ## Problem Statement
 IMDB provides a list of celebrities born on the current date.
 Below is the link: